tjhop/encrypted_arch_linode/README.md

   Follow it.
 - When the script is done, it'll say so. `scp` the log file to your local computer just in case.

-**Note**: There are a few *expected* errors/messages that this script will post when running, such as failing to generate the initial initramfs/kernel and umount warnings at the end.
+**Note**: There are a few *expected* errors/messages that this script will post when running, such as failing to generate the initial initramfs/kernel.
 These are expected, so don't stress.

 At this point, you're clear to reboot back into the system.